 This rebrand, our first since I founded the company eight years ago, is also about communicating the company we are today:

-There are a whole bunch of cool features of our brand and website I want to share...
+Excitingly, there are a whole bunch of cool features of our brand and website I want to share...

 The brand mark is never used with logo.

 Like our story, our brand mark is influenced by time and is based on the concept of fifty five minutes solving a problem, and five minutes executing.
-It’s devised to represent a minimal clockface, split into the 12 sections of a clock, with the first fifty five lending itself to the process and strategy, with a mechanical and linear feel.
+It’s devised to represent a minimal clockface, split into the 12 sections of a clock.
+The first fifty five lends itself to the process and strategy, with a mechanical and linear feel.

-Accessibiity plays a big part in the way we view information.
+Lasylu, accessibiity.
+Accessibility plays a big part in the way we view information.
 As a marketing agency who aim to branch out to as many people as we can, it’s important that our information is as accessible as possible.

 So as a general rule, all important information such as titles, body copy or CTAs, are accessible using this colour guide.
 Each visible colour here is accessible on the colour it sits on in some form.
 It’s important to read which ones need extra care.

 Other items, like brand mark iterations, are used with colour combinations that aren’t accessible, depending on how important the information is.
 For example, if information in a diagram is important to the context of a point, it needs to be made as accessible as possible.

 If you enjoyed reading about our rebrand and the changes that we made, you might enjoy reading about our thought process, the why, behind these decisions.
 You can read our whole rebrand journey in more detail in our blogs below: